SpenceKonde/megaTinyCore/README.md

 * INTERNAL2V5
 * INTERNAL4V3
 * EXTERNAL (1-series - not including 412/212 - only)

+**Note:** Some of these parts have a second ADC, ADC1.
+On the 20 and 24-pin parts, these could be used to provide analogRead() on additional pins.
+Currently adding support for this to the core is not a high priority, as already most pins are available.

 ### DAC Support
 The 1-series parts have an 8-bit DAC which can generate a real analog voltage (note that this provides very low current and can only be used as a voltage reference, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (which cannot be VCC, unfortunately) - select the DAC VREF voltage from the Tools -> DAC Voltage Reference submenu.
 This voltage must be lower than Vcc to get the correct voltages.
 Call analogWrite() on the DAC pin to set the voltage to be output by the DAC.
 To turn off the DAC output, call digitalWrite() on that pin.
 The Tools -> DAC Voltage menu contains an additional option to disable the DAC output, as this saves a fair bit of flash.